xlash123/khux-re-api/Getting UUID.md

 The UUID is the only thing needed to log into your account, so keep it a secret.

+In addition to logging in, your device type needs to be known.
+The currently known types are:

+- iPhone - 1
+- Android - 2
+- Amazon Android - 8

 # How can I obtain my UUID?
 You can obtain your UUID by capturing the data packets between your device and the KHUx servers.
 This can be done easily on Android 7 and below.
 If you don't have Android 7 or below, then you can easily do this method using Bluestacks.